 The writings of the marquis on violence and sadism spoke to Giacometti, but even before he discovered them, his sketchbooks and sculptures had shown a fascination with cruelty, notably in his copies of religious art with violent subject matter.
 In one of his undated notebooks (on show in a downstairs room) is a drawing of a naked man strangling a naked woman.
 The notebooks also include scenes of torture that he planned to turn into sculptures.

 Many of the sculptures from the artist’s Surrealist period on display are symbolic or suggestive rather than literal representations of the sex act (seen as a struggle between the sexes), rape and even murder.

-Often their titles are much more descriptive than the work itself, as in “Reclining Woman Who Dreams” (1929; pictured at the top of this page).
+Often their titles are much more descriptive than the work itself, as in “Reclining Woman Who Dreams” (1929).
 Another example is a scary sculpture of what appears to be a twisted scorpion, titled “Woman with Her Throat Cut” (1932), which is supposed to represent a woman murdered after being raped and at the same time a female insect about to devour the male of the species.

 Much more literal is the obviously phallic “Disagreeable Object” (1931).
 Tellingly, representations of penises in these works all come to a threatening point, as in “Point to the Eye” (1931-32), in which a long, pointy phallus is about to pierce the eye of a small head.

 The piercing of an eye was a theme popular with the Surrealists, most famously in the scene of a razor blade slicing a woman’s eye in the film An Andalusian Dog, made by Luis Buñuel and Salvador Dalí.